DeutscheSoft/AWML/doc/source/template_components.rst

 Properties
 ^^^^^^^^^^

-Template expressions can be used to control node properties using a special syntax using square brackets. ::
+Template expressions can be used to control node properties with a special syntax using square brackets. ::

     const template1 = `<input type=text [value]={{ this.value }} />`;